marcoguerri/marcoguerri.github.io/_posts/2023-11-16-throughput-iscsi.markdown

 sdb              0.00      0.00     0.00   0.00    0.00     0.00   30.00  30720.00     0.00   0.00    6.70  1024.00    0.00      0.00     0.00   0.00    0.00     0.00    0.00    0.00    0.20  18.00
 ```
 I have tested that for all block sizes, the drive is serving operations of half of the block size (to
 be clarified why this is the case).
 This is important as the synchronous latency we want to add to the model
 above should reflect 1M I/O, assuming that a 2M request can be split in half on the fly and the initial 1M
 latency can be shadowed by the second half of the network block transfer, at least partially.
-To transfer 1M, we would need`0.87 ms (64 KiB transfer) * 16 = 13.9 ms`.
+To transfer 1M, we would need `0.87 ms (64 KiB transfer) * 16 = 13.9 ms`.
 A single 1M IO request on the HDD would take
 `1000ms /136 IOPS = 7.3 ms`, so this seems to be reasonable.

 I have decided to attribute to the request all CPU cycles as synchronous latency, which puts the results
-in the worst case scenario.
+in the worst-case scenario.
 The reason is that according to the reasoning above, the faster the network becomes,
 the higher would be the impact of CPU processing as the shadowing effect would become less relevant.
-I have used the 1M request latency as reference (with 12% CPU utilization at 30 IOPS), which yields 8ms per 2MB request.
+I have used the 1M request latency as a reference (with 12% CPU utilization at 30 IOPS), which yields 8ms per 2MB request.

-If we put everything together:
+If we put everything together:d

 ```
 1.5+0.87+(1.5+1.5+256/64*0.87)*7+(1.5+((256-64)/64)*0.87+1.5)+1.5+7.3+8 = 70.14 ms (14.3 IOPS, 28.5 MiB/s)